GUIDE 2024

 Stripe API Documentation

 The text-based format comes with interactive documentation.
-It provides details in a step by step process on how to integrate payments, issue refunds, and build checkout pages.
+It provides details on how to integrate payments, issue refunds, and build checkout pages, step by step.

 Twilio API Docs

 Twilio is another name that demonstrates the proper use of API design.
-Within the docs, you can find SDKs in multiple languages and sample apps for iOS, Android, and the web.
+The docs contain SDKs in multiple languages and sample apps for iOS, Android, and the web.

 The API docs come with 3 columns.
 You can find additional information with screenshots and accompanying material to help integrate Twilio.